 The screenings shall be applied at a slow and uniform rate (in three or more applications) so as to ensure filling of all voids.
 This shall be accompanied by dry rolling and brooming with mechanical brooms, hand brooms or both.
 In no case shall the screenings be applied so fastand thick as to form cakes or ridges on the surface in such a manner as would prevent filling of voids or prevent the direct bearing of the roller on the coarse aggregates.
-These operations shall continue until no more screenings can be forced into voids of the coarse aggregates.
-The spreading, rolling, and brooming of screenings shall be carried out in only such lengths of the road which could be completed within one day's operation.
+These operations shall continue until no more screenings shall be carried out in only such lengths of the road which could be completed within one day's operation.